 Losing weight, exercising regularly, eating a healthy and balanced diet, stopping smoking and cutting down on alcohol can all help prevent or reverse 'metabolic syndrome'.

 This is the medical term for a combination of diabetes, high blood pressure (hypertension) and obesity, which can put you at greater risk of getting coronary heart disease, stroke and other conditions that affect the blood vessels, according to the NHS.

-Some 30 women and 26 men – all nonsmokers, healthy and between 25-55 years old – underwent a supervised programme of exercise for 12 weeks.
+In the study, some 30 women and 26 men – all non-smokers, healthy and between 25-55 years old – underwent a supervised programme of exercise for 12 weeks.
 This included a mix of stretching, sprint, resistance and endurance training.